ahillss/setting-up-rust-on-windows/README.md

 ### Portable VS Code

-By downloading the `Zip` verson, it can be made portable by creating a folder called `data` inside its directory.
+By downloading the `Zip` version, it can be made portable by creating a folder called `data` inside its directory.

 ### Creating a VS Build Tools Offline Installer